iliko123456789/roblox-ping-mini-refresh/README.md

-# roblox-ping-mini-refresh
+# Privacy Policy

-Chrome extension that shows Roblox server ping directly in the server list.
+This extension does not collect, store, or share personal user data.

+The extension only fetches Roblox public server information to display ping data inside Roblox pages.